sr-wisptools-vivek/wisp-central-control/packages/wisptools:managed-router-mysql/README.md

 ```

 ## Reserve Serial Number
+A serial number reservation is a method for a privilaged user to set aside serial numbers for specific `domains`.
+Any serial number can be reserved, not just currently supported RN Control make/models.
+Any domain can be added, it does not have to be in current use.

-Users with admin or reseller previlages can reserve a serial number, so it can only be used on a matching domain, by doing a `"post"` to `/mr/reserve`.
-You'll get a success or failure on each serial number passed in.
+Users with `admin` or `reseller` previlages can reserve a serial number, by doing a `"post"` to `/mr/reserve`.
+The `result` of `success` means the serial number reservation was properly added or updated in the database, anything else is a failure.
+You'll get a `result` on each serial number passed in.

 ```http
 POST /mr/reserve